Ethics Week

 Creating space and structure for critical discourse about artificial intelligence for faculty and students at the unit level.

-This session walks through how to recognize ethical choices, and what to consider when deciding how you will move forward.
+This session walks through how to recognize ethical choices and what to consider when deciding how you will move forward.

 This session will examine the ethical use of artificial intelligence in the job application process, from writing resumes and cover letters to preparing professional materials.